What is phosphate diabetes(XLH)?

 European clinical practice recommendation for patients with XLH

-In December of 2017 a group of 20 experts of pediatrics, nephrology, endocrinology, rheumatology, orthopedics, dentistry and neurosurgery as well as patient representatives from Germany and France met in Berlin to develop treatment recommendations for this rare disease.
-This will probably be published at the end of 2018.
-A German translation is planned.
+In December 2017, a group of 20 experts from the fields of paediatrics, nephrology, endocrinology, orthopedy, dentistry and neurosurgery, as well as representatives of the patient organization Phosphatdiabetes e.V. from Germany and the patient organization from France met in Berlin to develop therapy recommendations for this rare disease.
+These recommendations have been published in a very renowned journal since July 2019 (Haffner et al Nat Rev Nephrol 2019) and can be viewed free of charge as an open access publication.
+A German translation is currently being worked on.

 Haffner D, Waldegger S (2017).
 Disorders of phosphorus metabolism.
 In: Pediatric Kidney Disease.
 1. Edition.
 Editors: D.-F. Geary, F. Schaefer.
 Springer, Heidelberg.
 S. 953-972

 Linglart A, Biosse-Duplan M, Briot K, Chaussain C, Esterle L, Guillaume-Czitrom S, Kamenicky P, Nevoux J, Prié D, Rothenbuhler A, Wicart P, Harvengt P. Therpeutic management of hypophosphatemic rickets from infancy to adulthood.
 Endocr Connect.
 2014 Mar 14;3(1):R13-30

 Schnabel D (2014).
 Störungen des Kalzium-Phosphat-Stoffwechsels, in: Hoffmann GF, Lentze MJ, Spranger J, Zepp F (Ed.).
 Pädiatrie – Grundlagen und Praxis, 4.Auflage: 612-631, Band 1.
 Springer Verlag, Heidelberg

 Stellv.
 Leiter SPZ für chronisch kranke Kinder